Non-Archimedean Analogue of Chase's Lemma: Introduction

-K.\ Eda indicated in personal communication the expectation of the existence of a non-Archimedean counterpart of Eda's extension of Dugas--Zimmermann-Huisgen's extension of Chase's lemma, following the philosophy of Eda's framework.
-The aim of this paper is to formulate and verify such a non-Archimedean counterpart.
+K.\ Eda indicated in personal communication the expectation of the existence of a non-Archimedean counterpart of Theorem \ref{Eda's theorem}, following the philosophy of Eda's framework.
+The aim of this paper is to formulate and verify such a non-Archimedean analogue of Theorem \ref{Eda's theorem}.

 \vs We briefly explain contents of this paper.
 In \S \ref{Convention}, we introduce convention for this paper.
-In \S \ref{Chase's Lemma}, we formulate and verify a non-Archimedean counterpart of Chase's lemma.
-In \S \ref{Chase--Dugas--Zimmermann-Huisgen--Eda Theorem}, we formulate and verify a non-Archimedean counterpart of Eda's extension of Dugas--Zimmermann-Huisgen's extension of Chase's lemma, as an extension of the non-Archimedean counterpart of Chase's lemma.
+In \S \ref{Chase's Lemma}, we formulate and verify a non-Archimedean analogue of Theorem \ref{Chase's lemma}.
+In \S \ref{Chase--Dugas--Zimmermann-Huisgen--Eda Theorem}, we formulate and verify a non-Archimedean analogue of Theorem \ref{Eda's theorem}, as an extension of the non-Archimedean analogue of Theorem \ref{Chase's lemma}.
 In order not to restrict the potential reader, we elaborately recall basic arguments on ideals appearing in studies of Chase's lemma, which are well-known to experts.